grantila/u2f-api/README.md

 ### Support

 U2F is tested to work with newer versions of Chrome for Mac.
-It doesn't work very well with
+It doesn't work very well in Windows, and most other browsers don't support it, like Opera, Firefox and Safari.

 ### Basics